postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 Hawk authentication enables you to make authenticated requests with partial cryptographic verification of the request.

 To use Hawk authentication:
-1. In the Authorization tab, select Hawk Authentication from the TYPE drop down menu.
+1. In the "Authorization" tab, select "Hawk Authentication" from the TYPE drop down menu.
-2. To set the authorization parameters for a request, enter the Hawk Auth ID, Hawk Auth Key, and Algorithm values.
+2. To set the authorization parameters for a request, enter the "Hawk Auth ID", "Hawk Auth Key", and "Algorithm values".
 You can also set advanced Hawk authentication parameters.
-3. Click Send.
+3. Click the **Send** button.

 [![hawk_auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_Hawk.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_Hawk.png)